top of page

 To be a Parish that brings those who do not know Christ into relationship with him.

-Helen Brown—PPC Chairperson on behalf of the Bunbury Parish Pastoral Council
+by Helen Brown, Chairperson - Parish Pastoral Council

 SAFEGUARDING OFFICERS